Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Discussion

 Here, $\hat{\sigma}_{W}$ and $\hat{\sigma}_{Z}$ are the cross sections for $e^+e^- \to \nu N(\gamma)$ via $W^\pm$ and $Z$ exchange, respectively, while $\hat{\sigma}_{WZ}$ is the contribution from the interference.
-The hats again denote that the dependence on the coefficients $W_N^L$ and $Z_{\nu N}^R$ is removed from the cross sections.
+The hats again denote that the dependence on the WCs $W_N^L$ and $Z_{\nu N}^R$ is removed from the cross sections.
 For the DV sensitivities, we simply compute these from the $2\to 2$ cross section in Eq.~\eqref{eq:tot_Maj_cs}, while for the mono-$\gamma$ plus $\slashed{E}$ sensitivities, we insert Eq.~\eqref{eq:tot_Maj_cs} into Eq.~\eqref{eq:xsec_monophoton} and integrate over the relevant photon signal region.
 For LEP, this is given below Eq.~\eqref{eq:xsec_rescale}, while for FCC-ee we account for the cuts in Table~\ref{tab:universal_cuts}.
 Ultimately, we find that the sensitivities on the effective $W^\pm$ and $Z$ interactions dominate at $\sqrt{s} = 240$~GeV and $\sqrt{s} = 91.2$~GeV, respectively.
-The procedure is equivalent for the $d = 7$ operator $Q_{Sl1}$ which contributes to the couplings $W_N^L$ and $Z_{\nu N}^L$ at the EW scale.
-To summarise, the mono-$\gamma$ plus $\slashed{E}$ (DV) sensitivities can be seen to reach $\Lambda\sim 1$--$2$~TeV ($\Lambda\sim 20$--$40$~TeV) for the $d = 6$ operators and $\Lambda\sim 600$--$900$~GeV ($\Lambda\sim 5$--$10$~TeV) for the $d = 7$ operators.
-The reach of the DV search is greater compared to Fig.~\ref{fig:two-heavy-barchart} because the $\delta = 1$ sensitivities in Figs.~\ref{fig:ff_DV_constraints} and~\ref{fig:gauge_DV_constraints} are used.
+The procedure is equivalent for the $d = 7$ operator $Q_{Sl1}$ which contributes to the WCs $W_N^L$ and $Z_{\nu N}^L$ at the EW scale.
+We note that the coefficient $C_{Nl1}$ is heavily constrained in the Majorana case by the non-observation of $0\nu\beta\beta$ decay~\cite{Dekens:2020ttz}.